NSF Graduate Research Fellowship Program

 • be a U.S. citizen, U.S. national, or permanent resident

-• intend to pursue a research-based master's or Ph.D. program in an NSF-supported field (see list of qualifying fields/subfields here)
+• Must intend to enroll or be enrolled in an eligible research-based master's or doctoral degree program in an eligible field of study in STEM, including STEM education (see list of qualifying fields/subfields here)

-• have completed no more than one academic year of full-time graduate study (or the equivalent)
+• Have completed less than one academic year of full-time graduate study (or the equivalent)

 Please read the official program solicitation for additional details on eligibility.